Quick answer: These are the Best Hostels in Vienna

 A classy recommended hostel in Vienna, A&O Wien Hauptbahnhof is more of a flashpackers’ pad than a budget base.
 Dorms can accommodate four or six, and there are separate female-only dorms too.
 Private rooms are also available.

-Located in the heart of Vienna city centre, a major drawcard is the stylish SkyBar, which offers fabulous views, delicious drinks, tasty bar snacks, and a sophisticated atmosphere.
-Perhaps better suited to travelling couples and groups of friends, have a friendly game of pool or foosball, watch TV, and surf the net with free wifi.
+Located in the heart of Vienna’s city centre, a major drawcard is the stylish SkyBar, which offers fabulous views, delicious drinks, tasty bar snacks, and a sophisticated atmosphere.
+Perhaps better suited to travelling couples and groups of friends, having a friendly game of pool or foosball, watching TV, and surfing the net with free wifi.